wighawag/stratagems/README.md

 # An infinite game

-Stratagems is an infinite game, a permission-less, immutable and interroperable game.
-Un unstoppable game where all meaningul actions happen on-chain.
+Stratagems is an "infinite game", a permission-less, immutable, and interoperable game.
+An Unstoppable game where all meaningful actions happen on-chain.

 If you are interested to know more about infinite games and autonomous worlds, check out our [blog post](https://ronan.eth.limo/blog/infinite-games/)

 ## What is stratagems exactly ?

-Stratagems is an infinite board game, a persistent and permission-less game where players use a specific set of colors to compete for the control of the board.
+Stratagems is an infinite digital board game. it is both persistent and permission-less, anyone can join at any time.
+Players then use a specific set of colors to compete for control of the board.
 Alliances and betrayal are part of the arsenal as colors mix and shift on the board.

-And so “stratagems” is first and foremost a social game.
+Stratagems is thus first and foremost a social game.
 Its main inspiration is [conquest.eth](https://conquest.game) who successfully created a deeply social game out of simple mechanics.
-Stratagems explore it further by having even simpler rules.
-It also reduces the gas cost to minimum by spreading the actions over a week period.
+Stratagems explores this further by having even simpler rules.
+It also reduces the gas cost to a minimum by spreading the actions over a week.
 It works because most of the game plays out in the conversations and strategies happening among the players.

-While maximally on-chain, stratagems scale its gameplay by offering a compelling off-chain gameplay with the social complexity associated with it.
+While maximally on-chain, Stratagems scales with player by offering compelling off-chain gameplay with the social complexity associated with it.

 ## How do you play ?